 Reasons: When operating in Region 2, the non-geostationary-satellite systems of the fixed-satellite service must at all times respect the limits of Article 22 towards the assignments of geostationary-satellite systems of the broadcasting-satellite service.
 Makes mandatory to use Rec.
 ITU-R BO.1443-3 which is already incorporated by reference.

 MOD IAP/44A19/7#1930

-TABLE 22-3 (WRC-2000)
+TABLE 22-3 (WRC-23)

-Limits to the epfdis radiated by non-geostationary-satellite systems in the fixed- satellite service in certain frequency bands19
+Limits to the epfdis radiated by non-geostationary-satellite systems in the fixed- satellite service in certain frequency bands19, Y